-Focused ultrasound is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with cardiac hypertrophy.
+Focused ultrasound is a rapidly evolving, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with cardiac hypertrophy.
 This novel technology focuses beams of ultrasound energy precisely and accurately on targets deep in the heart without damaging surrounding normal tissue.

 How it Works